What compelled you to start The Wild?

 It seems like a lifetime ago now, but for many years I was on track to become an actor.
 Throughout the time I worked as a professional actor, I was coding.
 I double-majored in computer science in college, because I was just good at it…and I liked to make things.

 I honestly thought theater and performance would be my trajectory.
 Once I became an actor and experienced that lifestyle, I realized it wasn’t fulfilling a fundamental part of me.
-Computer science gave me this ability to create something beyond embodying the human experience like we did on stage.
+Computer science gave me this ability to create something beyond embodying the human experience as we did on stage.

 Ultimately I merged my previous paths into my profession at The Wild, which allows me to draw an audience’s attention to a point on a virtual stage and create highly captivating experiences.